Loading figure…

 Sign in to cast a vote.

-Jerry Moran supports stricter immigration controls, including building a fence along the Mexican border and opposing benefits for undocumented immigrants.
-He has voted for measures that enhance border security and limit immigration pathways.
+Moran supports stricter immigration policies, including building a fence along the Mexican border and opposing benefits for undocumented immigrants.
+He has voted for measures that restrict immigration and has a strong stance against illegal immigration.

-Jerry Moran supports stricter immigration controls, including building a fence along the Mexican border and opposing benefits for undocumented immigrants.
-He has voted for measures that enhance border security and limit immigration pathways.
+Moran supports stricter immigration policies, including building a fence along the Mexican border and opposing benefits for undocumented immigrants.
+He has voted for measures that restrict immigration and has a strong stance against illegal immigration.

 Jerry Moran has consistently supported tax cuts and has opposed tax increases, advocating for lower corporate taxes and opposing progressive taxation measures.
 He has a strong pro-business voting record.